 XIII.
-While engineers and interns forged on with energy and self-confidence in the herculean project, the tireless developer Mário Garnero secured new loans through connections at stateowned banks.
+While engineers and interns forged on with energy and self-confidence in the herculean project, the tireless developer Mário Garnero secured new loans through connections at state-owned banks.
 Back salaries were finally paid.
-The precarious and improvised last floors got metal columns, following the initial structural design of the facade.
-And so, another 143 floors-now following the John Hancock Center's construction system-were erected without any mishaps.
+The precarious and improvised last floors got metal pillars, following the initial structural design of the facade.
+And so, another 143 FLOORS-now following the John Mancock Center's construction system-were erected without any mishaps.

 xIV.
-Over 40 floors were built with only a single work-related accident, a fatal fall (from the 217th floor).
+Over 40 FLOORS were built with only a single work-related accident, a fatal fall (from the 21/TH FLOOR).
 The workers charged on, building at a crazy rate, during holidays, during the week, over the weekends, day and night, endlessly.